Reviews You Can Rely On

 Credit: Ross Patton

 While not the traditional propane grill, the Snow Peak Takibi features an excellent grilling area that is easily lifted away from the flame thanks to two functional handles on each side of the grate.
-243 square inches provides ample grilling space, while the square-shaped design also discourages food from falling between the grates and being lost to the flames below.
+It presents 243 square inches of ample grilling space, while the square-shaped design also discourages food from falling between the grates and being lost to the flames below.
 This is an elegant grill that combines the ambiance of an outdoor fireplace with the option to grill a variety of foods over wood or charcoal.

 portable grill - the snow peak takibi offers aesthetics and function with the...